kaaproject/kaa/doc/Architecture-overview/index.md

 ## Internode communications

-Kaa services use Apache Thirft to communicate across processes and nodes.
+Kaa services use [Apache Thirft](https://thrift.apache.org/) to communicate across processes and nodes.
-Each service obtains metadata about its siblings using Apache Zookeeper.
+Each service obtains metadata about its siblings using [Apache ZooKeeper](https://zookeeper.apache.org/).
 This metadata contain information about Thrift host and port.

 ## High availability and scalability